 It started because of the tributes I used to do on Facebook whenever it was the birthday one of my musical heroes.
 I would post all these bits of information, and back stories about the artist and their music and I would get all these replies from people saying things like “Wow!
 I did not know that.”
 I truly thought some of the information was common knowledge.
 It made me realize how much we have gotten away from really knowing about our history.
 It also made me realize that this plays a major role in our youth’s disconnect.
 I look at how my own nieces and nephew really don’t have an idea of how legends before them inspired and influenced the music they listen now.
 Not to mention, them not having a grasp on just much hard work they put in and how much they endured in the dog eat dog industry.

-What do expect for people to with after attending one of these sessions?
+What should people expect to gain from attending one of these sessions?

 It is my desire for attendees of the Rear View Mirror sessions to walk away saying “Wow!
 I learned so much from this”.
 To have them fall in love or have that much more appreciation for both the artist and the art.
 To feel more connected to it.